Tarsiciosh/EssentialFeed/README.md

 [dispatch `CodableFeedStore` operations in a serial background queue to avoid blocking clients]
 - change queue to be concurrent (attributes: .concurrent)
-- add barrier flags to the operations that has side-effects (flags: .barrier) [make `CodableFeedStore` queue concurrent to allow multiple `retrieve`to be processed in parallel (since it has no side-effects) and user `barriers` when performing side-effects to guarantee data consistency and avoid race conditions]
+- add barrier flags to the operations that has side-effects (flags: .barrier) [make `CodableFeedStore` queue concurrent to allow multiple `retrieve`  to be processed in parallel (since it has no side-effects) and user `barriers` when performing side-effects to guarantee data consistency and avoid race conditions]
-- add comments to the functions of the FeedStore protocol " The completion handler can be invoked in any thread" " Clients are resposible to dispatch to appropriate threads, if needed" [add comments to document thata completion handlers in any `FeedStore` implementation can be invoked in any thread.
+- add comments to the functions of the FeedStore protocol "/// The completion handler can be invoked in any thread."
+"/// Clients are resposible to dispatch to appropriate threads, if needed."
+[add comments to document that a completion handlers in any `FeedStore` implementation can be invoked in any thread.
 Clients are responsible to dispath to appropriate threads, if needed]
 - add same comments to HTTPClient protocol
-[add comments to document thata completion handlers in any `HTTPClient` implementation can be invoked in any thread.
+[add comments to document that a completion handlers in any `HTTPClient` implementation can be invoked in any thread.
 Clients are responsible to dispath to appropriate threads, if needed]
 ```